julienschmidt/httprouter/README.md

 Of course you can also set a custom NotFound handler and serve files.

 ## Usage
+This is you a quick introduction, view the [GoDoc](http://godoc.org/github.com/julienschmidt/httprouter) for details.

 Let's start with a trivial example:
 ```go
 package main